Formed in 1920 the Ulster Special Constabulary was a reserve police force, they were used in times of emergency such as the Irish War of Independence.

 Ireland became embroiled in an ever-increasing war of attrition between the forces of the British Crown and those of the Irish Republican Army during 1920.
-Protestants, though an overall minority in Ireland, had held power ever since the reign of William III.
-They didn’t relish the thought of Catholics usurping to power in an independent state, whether it be under Home Rule or a republic.
+Protestants, though an overall minority in Ireland, had held power ever since the reign of William of Orange in the late 1800's.
+They didn't relish the thought of Catholics uprising to power in an independent state, whether it be under Home Rule or a Republic.

-In July 1920 Carson and Craig requested Lieutenant-colonel Wilfred Smith to start organizing this new force, even though the authorities in Dublin Castle and General Sir Neville Macready commander in chief of the army in Ireland were opposed to the idea.
+Between 1920 and 1921 violence in Belfast, and along the newly planned border, erupted.
+Militant Republicans continued with attacks against British military and police targets and even an increase of fighting between Protestant and Catholics started.
+In July 1920 Carson and Craig requested the start of organizing this new force, even though the authorities in Dublin Castle and General Sir Neville Macready commander in chief of the army in Ireland were opposed to the idea.
 Smith was aided by fellow lieutenant-colonels George Moore Irvine and Fred Crawford.

-The army was working hand in hand with the unionists and the UVF knowing that a self-contained army in Ulster would allow them to move regular army units south.
-Eventually, Lloyd George was forced to concede to unionist demands and issued orders establishing the Ulster Special Constabulary in October 1920.
+The army was working hand in hand with the Unionists and the Protestant Ulster Volunteer Force (UVF), knowing that a self-contained army in Ulster would allow them to move regular army units South.
+Eventually, Lloyd George was forced to concede to Unionist demands and issued orders establishing the Ulster Special Constabulary in October 1920.

 The new constabulary was three-tiered: